mantczakaus/mantczakaus.github.io/pages/how_to_execute.md

 ##### Config profiles
 Add the profile `test` in addition to `singularity`.
 ##### Pipeline parameters
-When `test` configuration is used, you do not need to specify any parameters.
-However, it is recommended to specify the folder where the results are stored.
+When a `test` configuration is used, you do not need to specify any parameters.
+However, specifying the folder where the results will be generated is recommended.
 Copy and paste the following command and replace the directory.
 ```
 outdir: <PATH WHERE YOU WANT THE RESULTS TO BE STORED>
 ```